kumahq/kuma-website/app/_src/policies/meshmetric.md

 The first two define how to scrape parts of the mesh (sidecar and underlying applications), the third one defines what to do with the data (in case of Prometheus instructs to scrape specific address, in case of OpenTelemetry defines where to push data).

 {% tip %}
-In contrast to [Traffic Metrics](/docs/{{ page.version }}/policies/traffic-metrics) all configuration is dynamic and no restarts of the DPPs are needed.
+In contrast to [Traffic Metrics](/docs/{{ page.version }}/policies/traffic-metrics) all configuration is dynamic and no restarts of the Data Plane Proxies are needed.
 You can define configuration refresh interval by using `KUMA_DATAPLANE_RUNTIME_DYNAMIC_CONFIGURATION_REFRESH_INTERVAL` env var or `{{site.set_flag_values_prefix}}dataplaneRuntime.dynamicConfiguration.refreshInterval` Helm value.
 {% endtip %}